AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

             }
         }
     }
-}
-'
+}'
 ```

 ### Allow MQTTs traffic to VM

 The last thing we need to in the portal is to allow MQTTS traffic into our VM from external.
+The MXChip code is written to connect over MQTTS into the IoT Edge box, so we need to allow that traffic into our VM.

 In the Azure Portal, navigate to "Virtual Machines", choose your VM, then click on "Networking" on the left-hand nav.
 On the Networking blade, select "Add inbound port rule"

 - for destination port range, enter 8883
 - for Port Name, enter "AllowMQTTs"